Development of a time calibration system for the KLM upgrade in the Belle II experiment: Prototype development and performance analysis

 Considering these two aspects, several tests have been conducted.
 We selected the Hamamatsu S14160 series to construct a $1\times 4$ SiPM array for photon detection.
 These SiPMs are connected in parallel on a custom-designed PCB.
-A preamplifier specifically designed for SiPM signals~\cite{PreAMP} provides a gain of +26 dB and a bandwidth of $426~\mhz$, enabling a $\Trise$ of $1~\ns$ while reducing the baseline noise level to as low as $0.6~\mV$.
-For data acquisition, we employed the DT5742 digitizer, which features 16 readout channels and an external trigger channel.
+A preamplifier specifically designed for SiPM signals~\cite{PreAMP} provides a gain of +26 dB and a bandwidth of $426~\mhz$, enabling a $\Trise$ of $1~\ns$ while reducing the baseline noise level to as low as $0.6~\mV$, which is significantly lower than the typical pulse height over $500~\mV$ of a calibration signal.
+For data acquisition, we employed the DT5742 digitizer~\cite{DT5742}, which features 16 readout channels and an external trigger channel.
 Each readout channel has a bandwidth of $500~\mhz$ and supports analog signal sampling rates of up to $5~\ghz$.
-The data were processed using the Constant Fraction Discriminator timing method, implemented by fitting to the leading edge of the signal.
+The data were processed using the Constant Fraction Discriminator timing method, implemented by fitting to the leading edge of the signal and extracting the timing with a fraction of $f = 0.2$.